-During the Persian era, Tell Damiyah was used as a storage site.
-The archaeologists found large, deep holes that originally contained animal feed.
-The absence of architecture suggests that the inhabitants or users had a nomadic background.
-The holes also contained multiple objects used in textile production, such as spindles and loom weights.
+In the Persian period, Tell Damiyah was used as a storage site.
+In 2012 the archaeologists found large, deep pits that were originally filled with livestock feed.
+The absence of architecture may indicate that the residents or users had a nomadic background.
+There were also many objects in the pits associated with textile production, such as small spinning wheels and loom weights.

 Objective of excavation

 The site is being excavated in order to reconstruct its occupational history between 1400 and 500 BCE.
 The team hopes to explain why superpowers like Assyria and Egypt were interested in the mound, and how the settlement survived for a millennium despite drought and earthquakes.
 The excavation can also provide background information about the museum’s Jordanian collection, which is from this region.
 Little is known about its historical context.